intentjs/docs/docs/file-storage.md

 }
 ```

-To serve the file objects from your project, have a look at [serve-static](https://docs.nestjs.com/recipes/serve-static) module by NestJS.

 ## Disks

 We understand that while working on a big project, you may sometime encounter case where you will have to handle multiple type of files and filesystems at once.